LGBTQIA+ relationships and dating violence

 Remember, you’re worth it!

-However unique the challenge, if you or someone you know is experiencing dating violence in a LGBTQ+ relationship, there is hope!
+However unique the challenge, if you or someone you know is experiencing dating violence in an LGBTQIA+ relationship, there is hope!
 You have the right to reach out when you are in need of help, regardless of how you identify or who you date.